 When working in nature, you will have some impact on the environment.
 You must use discretion when sharing locations with other photographers.
 Some fragile locations can’t handle the foot traffic.
 To see a large crowd of photographers shooting soaring eagles over a river is to see their disrespect for the birds and the land.
 Another of David’s principles is to strictly follow the rules and regulations.
 Caring for nature means protecting the pristine places where your journey takes you.

-David stresses the “Leave No Trace” principles.
+David stresses the “Leave No Trace” principle.
 When working as a nature photographer, you should strive to leave your locations better than you found them.
 On your photographic excursions, never leave anything you brought in, and never take anything from the land back with you.
 Hopefully, no one would ever know you had visited a location.
 This is the ideal method of working in nature.
 Finally, you can be an ambassador to the landscape and the ecosystem.
 Beyond just practicing David’s principles, make an effort to promote them to others.

 Join pro photographer David Johnston as he shows you his beautiful landscape images captured without harming the land he journeyed through.